 Is it a cold, the flu or just allergies?
 It can be hard to tell this time of year living in Gainesville.
 The kids are bringing germs home from school, we are spending a lot of time outdoors and cold and flu season is arriving.
 We may not want to automatically reach for pharmaceuticals to prevent or cure every little sniffle, so trying natural or homeopathic remedies for help are a popular solution.
-There are a plethora of choices for natural over-the-counter options as well as some old-fashioned ones your grandmother probably used.
+There are a plethora of choices for over-the-counter options as well as some old-fashioned natural remedies for illnesses.
 So, what is good for what ails you?

 Sore throats and stuffy noses

 One concoction you may be familiar with is good old warm salt water.
 Mix 1/4 teaspoon salt and 1/4 teaspoon baking soda in 8 ounces of warm, distilled water.
 Use a bulb syringe or nasal irrigation kit to squirt water into the nose to clear nasal cavities.
 This is not only supposed to remove bacteria from the nasal passages, but clear out any congestion.
 Personally, I gargle this to help alleviate a sore throat.
 You can also buy saline nasal spray or saline packets to use with a Neti pot.